Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: Introduction

 The plan is as follows.
 In section~\ref{sec: literature review}, we first recall that analog computers are best conceptualized as dynamical systems.
 Then we review the scattered literature on universal analog computation and universal dynamical systems, identifying four senses of universality.
 We also locate our results within existing work.

-In section~\ref{sec: dynamical systems}, we motivate and define the notion of time-discrete, space-continuous, possibly nondeterministic dynamical system that we use.
+In section~\ref{sec: categories of dynamical systems}, we motivate and define the notion of time-discrete, space-continuous, possibly nondeterministic dynamical system that we use.
 Specifically, a \emph{dynamical system} here is a pair $(X,T)$ where $X$ is a zero-dimensional and compact metrizable space and $T : X \rightrightarrows X$ is a closed-valued and upper-hemicontinuos multifunction.
 We also call $(X,T)$ a \emph{nondeterministic system}, and if $T$ is a function, we speak of a \emph{deterministic system}.
-Section~\ref{sec: categories of dynamical systems} describes the category of dynamical systems, whose morphisms are closely related to the notion of bisimulation.
-This notion of morphism is equivalent to that of a \emph{factor} $f : (X,T) \to (Y,S)$, i.e., a surjective continuous function $f : X \to Y$ such that $y'$ is an $S$-image of $y$ iff there are $x$ in $X$ and a $T$-image $x'$ of $x$ such that $f(x) = y$ and $f(x') = y'$.
+We introduce embedding-factor pairs as the morphisms between dynamical systems.
+Equivalently, a morphism is a \emph{factor} $f : (X,T) \to (Y,S)$, i.e., a surjective continuous function $f : X \to Y$ such that $y'$ is an $S$-image of $y$ iff there are $x$ in $X$ and a $T$-image $x'$ of $x$ such that $f(x) = y$ and $f(x') = y'$ (cf.\ bisimulations).
 For deterministic systems, this amounts to the usual notion of a factor, and this more general definition is also used for profinite graphs~\cite{Irwin2006}.
+With this framework in place, we formally state our main results in section~\ref{sec: statement of the results}.